jjloomis/adobe-indesign-basics/working-with-layers/selecting-a-layer.md

 # Selecting a layer

-1. In the Layers tab (on right) to expand the Layers pallet.
+1. Click the Layers tab (on right) to expand the Layers panel.
-2. In the Layers pallet, click the layer you would like to edit.
+2. In the Layers panel, click the layer you would like to edit.